 And this is where it gets difficult.
 Why?
 Because you have to rely on your own marketing skills, not a freelance platform that makes it easier to get jobs.

 That said, the simplest way to go about this is with a website.
 It doesn’t have to be hundreds of pages stuffed with information.
 All you really need is an “About Me” page that tells who you are and your experiences; a “Hire Me” page, a “Contact” page, and a page with specific examples of your work and maybe even a few testimonials.

 Setting up a website can be a bit daunting if you don’t have any experience in this area (you could hire a VA 🙂 ) But, if this is the route you want to go, then here’s The Wary Worker’s tutorial on how to start a website or blog

 Before going any further, I need to say this:

 You’ll only have to set your rates as a Virtual Assistant if you’re freelancing or creating your own business website.
 If you plan on working for a Virtual Assistant service company you’ll be paid whatever rate they set.

-Going back to the ‘How Much Do Virtual Assistants Make’ section above, it’s not too out of reality to charge anywhere from $20.00 an hour to $40.00 an hour.
+As far as what your rate should be, it’s not too out of reality to charge anywhere from $20.00 an hour to $40.00 an hour.
 What you charge depends on what you think you’re worth, as you’ll see in a minute, and what service you provide.

 And remember this: you can always charge more as you gain experience.